TRUGO CONSULTANCY SERVICES PVT. LTD.

 State Of Economy Model was designed and used to calibrate the model outcome which was primarily based on the change in House Prices and Unemployment rate of the state.

-Increasing competition forcing organizations to give more credits to its existing and new customers.
+Increasing competition forcing organizations to give more credits to their existing and new customers.
 Covid-19 added more complications and uncertainty to the future.
-Due to which banks and other financial institutions are under immense pressure to design systems which give faster results with rocket science equivalent precisions in decision making.
-Accessing creditworthiness of customers is the top priorities of risk managers so that the firms don't end up bankrupt.
+Due to which banks and other financial institutions are under immense pressure to design systems that give faster results with rocket science equivalent precisions in decision making.
+Accessing the creditworthiness of customers is the top priority of risk managers so that the firms don’t end up bankrupt.

 Low interest is eating the profit margins.
 In some countries, it is even negative, which means your savings are going down resulting in increasing credit book as the only solution available.
 Central banks are also easing borrowing conditions in their respective countries.
 However, recovery from bad loans is still the bank’s own responsibility.

-In this environment, designing an efficient credit scoring system is one of the best investment a credit institute can do.
-Manage risks by introducing new clients to the portfolio and find out new markets for expansion keeping fraudulent customers identification in mind.
-Risk scorecards are widely used in banks and financial institutions for multiple purposes like acquiring new customers, maintaining a risk profile of existing customers, calculating expected losses on a portfolio and finally collections and recovery management.
-In past, due to high costs of the scorecard building exercises, these econometric models were only affordable by big companies, however, with the introduction of new open source technologies designing, implementing and maintaining these models is low complexity and high priority project.
+In this environment, designing an efficient credit scoring system is one of the best investments a credit institute can do.
+Manage risks by introducing new clients to the portfolio and find out new markets for expansion keeping fraudulent customer identification in mind.
+Risk scorecards are widely used in banks and financial institutions for multiple purposes like acquiring new customers, maintaining a risk profile of existing customers, calculating expected losses on a portfolio, and finally collections and recovery management.
+In past, due to the high costs of the scorecard building exercises, these econometric models were only affordable by big companies, however, with the introduction of new open source technologies designing, implementing, and maintaining these models is low complexity and high priority project.

-Below points should be considered before development of any scorecard:
+Below points should be considered before the development of any scorecard:

 How reliable is the data?
 Data is the first building block for any decision-making engine.
 It should be error-free and assumption-free.
 Always remember garbage in, garbage out.

-Assumptions - Calculated risk is the key, speculation is the lock which you won't be able to unlock.
+Assumptions – Calculated risk is the key, speculation is the lock that you won’t be able to unlock.

-Existing solutions - Check what are the existing solutions available with the organisation.
+Existing solutions – Check what are the existing solutions available with the organization.
 There is no need for redesigning the wheel if a workable solution is already available.

-Regulations - Credit is one of the most regulated industry in the world. one should always be updated with the regulations in the industry.
+Regulations – Credit is one of the most regulated industries in the world. one should always be updated with the regulations in the industry.

-Quick implementation - In this ever-changing world, there is no use of designing solutions which will take years to build. solutions must be built, tested and implemented as quickly as possible.
+Quick implementation – In this ever-changing world, there is no use in designing solutions that will take years to build. solutions must be built, tested, and implemented as quickly as possible.

 Easy Interpretation – Black box solutions are hated by everyone. one should be able to understand and explain the models easily in a simple and lucid manner.

-Scorecards should be based on strong foundation of robust data and well tested econometric methodologies.
-Technology should be used to implement new ideas and to make a User Interface which can be used by non technical people without knowing much details around the complex architecture.
+Scorecards should be based on a strong foundation of robust data and well-tested econometric methodologies.
+Technology should be used to implement new ideas and to make a User Interface that can be used by non-technical people without knowing many details about the complex architecture.
 The design of the framework should be modular so that changing parameters impacting the model can be easily updated.
-Dynamic data plays an important role in fine turning the performance of the models.
-For loans with longer maturity, like mortgages, updating the application level is important.
-There is no point in using salary of a customer for a loan which originated 10 years back.
+Dynamic data plays an important role in fine-tuning the performance of the models.
+For loans with a longer maturity, like mortgages, updating the application level is important.
+There is no point in using the salary of a customer for a loan that originated 10 years back.

 At Trugo Consultancy Services analytics division, we believe that analytics is for everyone who wants to tell their story through data.
 If a solution can be delivered by simple spreadsheets, we do it.
-If there is a complex situation where we didn't know the end results, we explore.
-We always try to leverage business knowledge of key stakeholders and try to bridge the gap of organisations through data, analytics and technology.
+If there is a complex situation where we didn’t know the end results, we explore.
+We always try to leverage the business knowledge of key stakeholders and try to bridge the gap of organizations through data, analytics, and technology.